 When is Zeuterin™ expected to be commercially available?
 It is now commercially available in the United States.
 Distribution is limited to Zeuterin™ certified licensed veterinarians.
-Shipping date is set to be February 17th, 2014.
+Dog owners can find a certifed by clicking here.

 What is Ark Sciences doing to promote humane treatment of animals?
 Ark Sciences is a social entrepreneurship venture.
 It is a mission-based private company founded by Joe Tosini, an ordained minister to honor his commitment to making a difference in the world.
 He has chosen Ark Sciences and the vast potential of its technology, as the medium to achieve one of his missions: to alleviate the suffering of animals and humans.

 The executive team at Ark Sciences will not rest until we dramatically reduce the US pet euthanasia rate of 4 million annually.
 Our vision is Full Adoption USA by 2020.
 We are now training veterinarians supplying them with Zeuterin.
 By February 2014, it is expected to be ready for sale at a price that will allow them to sterilize up to five dogs for the price of one castration (on average), five times faster, and five times safer.
 We have other products on the way that will be game changing for other animals.